Views:

 Domain C

-• Subaccount A: read and edit
+• Subaccount A: read, edit, and delete

 • Subaccount B: cannot read, edit or delete

-• Subaccount C: read and edit
+• Subaccount C: read, edit, and delete

 Profile 3